Board Certified Real Estate Attorney

 Board Certified Condominium and Planned Development Law Attorney

-As an eminent attorney in the field, Chad was appointed in 2016 to serve as a member of The Florida Bar's inaugural nine-person committee for Condominium and Planned Development Law Certification, and currently serves as Vice Chair.
+As an eminent attorney in the field, Chad was appointed in 2016 to serve as a member of The Florida Bar's inaugural nine-person committee for Condominium and Planned Development Law Certification.
+He served 5 years on the committee, and recently served as co-chair and chair.
 The committee developed the criteria for this certification area, reviews the credentials of applicants, prepares and grades the examination, and recommends to the Board of Legal Specialization and Education that certificates be issued to qualified attorneys.
 Chad was among the first attorneys to receive this certification effective June 1, 2018.

 AV® Preeminent™ rated by Martindale-Hubbell